 - Creativity can result in an idea that changes how people relate to one another such as social media.

-- Trust in a relationship fosters dependability and intimacy, creating valuable, deep relationships.
+- Trust in a relationship fosters dependability and intimacy, creating valuable, meaningful relationships.

-- Gratitude in a job loss can shift our focus from feeling low to how we can forge a new, more fulfilling career.
+- Gratitude in a job loss can shift our focus from feeling low to how we can have a new, more fulfilling career.

 - Service to others can change lives, better neighborhoods and create stronger nations.